essans/RasPi/docs/source/readthedocs.rst

 Creation of this documentation
 ==============================

-In creating a set of recipes for use on the raspberry-pi my goal is to document things along the way.
-Something which I already do: Setting up a new computer, noting down a new piece of code, or script for future use, or a technique for solving a problem.
+In creating a set of recipes that use the raspberry-pi I will document things along the way.
+This is something I already do: Whether it is setting up a new computer, noting down a new piece of code, or script for future use, or a technique for solving a problem.

 I am a voracious note taker, whether it is handwritten in a notebook (I'm a big fan of the `Barron Fig <http://www.barronfig.com/>`_ Vanguard softcover notebooks - always dot grid), and I use a combination of Evernote and private github repositories.